gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/objects10.md

 * type: code-snippet
 * language: python3.6
 * id: 10993279-1166-4e9d-813b-aff9705fab7b
-* title: getOddElementsAtProperty
+* title: get_odd_elements_at_property

 ### !question

-Write a function called "getOddElementsAtProperty".
+Write a function called "get_odd_elements_at_property".

-Given a dictionary and a key, "getOddElementsAtProperty" returns a list containing all the odd elements of the list located at the given key.
+Given a dictionary and a key, "get_odd_elements_at_property" returns a list containing all the odd elements of the list located at the given key.

 Notes:
 * If the list is empty, it should return an empty list.